-It’s starting to feel very festive in the Taza Test Kitchen – this week we whipped up this quick and easy recipe for dark chocolate gingerbread cookies that are great to make well in advance (the dough can stay in the fridge for up to a week).
-We’re proud of our stone ground chocolate, so we made Molino cookies but feel free to go the classic route and make gingerbread men.
+Here's a quick and easy recipe for dark chocolate gingerbread cookies that are great to make well in advance (the dough can stay in the fridge for up to a week).
+We made Molino-shaped cookies in honor of the stone used to grind our chocolate, but feel free to go the classic route and make gingerbread men instead.

 3 cups all-purpose flour